GAMS-dev/TIMES_MIRO/README.md

 ### App Structure
-After launching the app as described above, the app should open inside the browser The App follows the common [MIRO App Structure](https://www.gams.com/miro/start.html#miro-structure) with a navigation bar on th eleft side to switch between the following views:
+After launching the app as described above, the app should open inside the browser The app follows the common [MIRO App Structure](https://www.gams.com/miro/start.html#miro-structure) with a navigation bar on the left side to switch between the following views:
 * Input View
 * Output View
 * GAMS Interaction View